Coral Geographer

 Review of Coral Geographer

-The 2021-built MS Coral Geographer cruise ship is the 5th fleetmate and the newest vessel of the Australian company Coral Expeditions.
-In May 2019, the cruise line decided to use its option for building a second (same-designed) vessel (Geographer) as a sistership to Coral Adventurer (2019-built).
+The 2021-built MS Coral Geographer cruise ship is the fifth vessel in the fleet and the newest addition to the Australian company Coral Expeditions.
+In May 2019, the cruise line exercised its option to build a second vessel (Geographer), a sistership to the Coral Adventurer (launched in 2019).

 History - construction and ownership

-The travel company Coral Expeditions (fka Coral Princess Cruises/fleet) was established in 1984 by Captain Tony Briggs.
-His first ship was an ex-World War II Fairmile-class submarine chaser.
-The vessel was converted to carry up to 24 passengers on short overnight trips to the Great Barrier Reef from the company's base in Cairns Queensland.
+Coral Expeditions (formerly Coral Princess Cruises/fleet) was established in 1984 by Captain Tony Briggs.
+His first vessel was a converted World War II Fairmile-class submarine chaser, repurposed to carry 24 passengers on short overnight trips to the Great Barrier Reef from the company’s base in Cairns, Queensland.

 MS Coral Geographer cruise ship (Coral Expeditions)

-On December 15, 2014, Tony Briggs (Coral Princess Cruises Pty Ltd's Founder and Managing Director) announced that the Singapore-based Kallang Capital Holdings (part of PrimePartners Group Pte Ltd) has acquired a majority stake in the company.
+On December 15, 2014, Tony Briggs, Founder and Managing Director of Coral Princess Cruises Pty Ltd, announced that Singapore-based Kallang Capital Holdings (part of PrimePartners Group Pte Ltd) had acquired a majority stake in the company.

-All Coral Expeditions ships are Australia-flagged (Geographer has MMSI number 503000164), Australia-based, and employ all-Australian crew.
-Coral Expeditions' regions of operation include New Zealand, Papua New Guinea, Kimberley and Northern Australia, Tasmania and South Pacific Islands.
-The fleet also includes Coral Discoverer, and the two motorized catamarans (sister-ships by design) Coral Expeditions 1 (fka "Coral Princess I") and Coral Expeditions 2 (fka "Coral Princess II").
+All Coral Expeditions ships are Australia-flagged, Australia-based, and crewed entirely by Australians.
+The company’s operating regions include New Zealand, Papua New Guinea, the Kimberley and Northern Australia, Tasmania, and the South Pacific Islands.
+The fleet also includes the Coral Discoverer and two motorized catamarans—Coral Expeditions 1 (formerly "Coral Princess I") and Coral Expeditions 2 (formerly "Coral Princess II").

-The ship Coral Geographer was designed for ocean cruising to more isolated and shallower tropical destinations.
-The boat conforms to the highest maritime standards for operational redundancy, build quality, environmental compliance and safety.
+The Coral Geographer was purpose-built for ocean cruising to remote and shallow tropical destinations.
+She meets the highest maritime standards for redundancy, build quality, environmental compliance, and safety.

 MS Coral Geographer cruise ship (Coral Expeditions)

-The ship also has dedicated to scientific research facilities and equipment.
-It has active stabilizers reducing roll in different sea conditions.
+The ship is also equipped with scientific research facilities and active stabilizers to reduce rolling in varying sea conditions.

 Decks and Cabins

-Coral Geographer staterooms (60 total) are all outside and over 50% are with private step-out balconies.
-Each of the passenger cabins is fitted with en-suite bathroom (WC-toilet, shower, mirrored single-sink vanity, ample storage space).
-Staterooms as sizes range from 17 m2 (183 ft2 / on Promenade Deck 4, with large windows) to Bridge Deck Balcony Suites of 38 m2 (405 ft2).
-Balcony staterooms are sized 22 m2 (230 ft2).
-Promenade Deck cabins (with a window) and Coral Deck cabins (each with 2x Porthole windows) are same-sized (17 m2).
+Coral Geographer staterooms (60 total) are all outside, with over 50% featuring private step-out balconies.
+Each stateroom includes an en-suite bathroom (toilet, shower, mirrored single-sink vanity) and ample storage.
+Sizes range from 17 m² (183 ft², Promenade Deck 4 with large windows) to 38 m² (405 ft², Bridge Deck Balcony Suites).
+Balcony cabins measure 22 m² (230 ft²).
+Promenade and Coral Deck staterooms (with portholes) are both 17 m².

-Suites are with outside-facing bathrooms and Horizon tubs (infinity bathtubs with floor-ceiling windows and sky views).
-Balcony Suites are with separate lounge area (modern L-shaped sofa, armchair with footstool), sleeping area (2x King-size beds), coffee machine, minibar (complimentary replenished daily), private step-out balcony (sized 8 m2 / 85 ft2).
+Suites feature outside-facing bathrooms with Horizon tubs (infinity bathtubs with floor-to-ceiling windows and sky views).
+Balcony Suites also have a separate lounge (L-shaped sofa, armchair with footstool), a sleeping area (2x King-size beds), a coffee machine, and a complimentary minibar (replenished daily).
+Each suite has an 8 m² (85 ft²) private step-out balcony.

-All cabin balconies (are sized 4 m2 (40 ft2) and fitted with 2x armchairs and 1x coffee table.
-Bridge Deck suite balconies additionally have an outdoor daybed plus a 2-seater lounge chair.
-Standard cabin amenities include King-size bed (convertible to two twin beds), bedside cabinets (1-drawer, with reading lamps), wardrobe, mirrored vanity (writing desk with armchair), electronic safe box (in the closet), handmade artworks on the walls, no HDTVs.
+All standard balconies measure 4 m² (40 ft²) and are furnished with two armchairs and one coffee table.
+Bridge Deck Suite balconies additionally offer a daybed and a two-seater lounge chair.
+Cabin amenities include a King-size bed (convertible to twin), bedside cabinets with reading lamps, wardrobe, mirrored vanity (writing desk with armchair), electronic safe (in the closet), and handmade artwork.
+Cabins do not have HDTVs.

-MS Coral Geographer has a total of 6x Bridge Deck Balcony Suites, 26x Explorer Deck Balcony cabins, 16x Promenade Deck staterooms (window) and 12x Coral Deck staterooms (porthole windows).
-Captain’s cabin and Expedition Team's cabin are adjacent and located forward-starboard on Deck 5.
-Crew cabins provide accommodation for up to 48 people (staff and crew).
+The ship has 6 Bridge Deck Balcony Suites, 26 Explorer Deck Balcony cabins, 16 Promenade Deck staterooms (with windows), and 12 Coral Deck staterooms (with porthole windows).
+The Captain’s cabin and Expedition Team’s cabin are located forward-starboard on Deck 5.
+Crew quarters accommodate up to 48 personnel.

 MS Coral Geographer cruise ship (Coral Expeditions)